skip to navigation skip to content

 What we know much less about the entrepreneurial mind is what happens when one mind meets another.
 Do great minds really think alike and what about those that don’t?
 What happens when co-founders then try to build teams?
 How do teams combine effectively (or better still exceptionally) to create high performing entrepreneurial organisations?
 What happens when these small, medium or larger organisations themselves interact in the context of the wider ecosystem in any one region?
 How do those from different ecosystems engage?
 And what role does culture play in all of this?”

-Richard Watson, Futurist in Residence, Cambridge Judge Entrepreneurship Centre is helping us to identify, interpret and visualise what we’ve seen before, what we see now, and what we might see next for those inspiring and enterprising individuals, teams and organisations that we have the privilege to work with in this very special place.
+Richard Watson, Futurist in Residence at the Entrepreneurship Centre, is helping us to identify, interpret and visualise what we’ve seen before, what we see now, and what we might see next for those inspiring and enterprising individuals, teams and organisations that we have the privilege to work with in this very special place.

 Resources